 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-They also visited a local school to give a presentation to the students about a career in dentistry.

 The dental nurses had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.